 Mundane Made Awesome: Defies this belief when discussing the Growl Morphers appearing as cellphones, as he prefers the Morphers to be foreign, fantastic objects set apart from normal day-to-day technology, and designing them after cellphones robs them of that effect.

-The Scrappyinvoked: Invoked with Animus/Kite, noted above, in that he takes the Wildzords away, leaving humans defenseless against the Orgs, ignoring that there are humans that try to help the environment, also noting that his offer to go another world wasn't extended to Shayla, and that he's never called out on his actions.
+The Scrappyinvoked: Lewis showed a special dislike for Animus/Kite, noted above, as he takes the Wildzords away thus leaving humans defenseless against the Orgs & ignoring that there are humans that try to help the environment to justify his actions, and also noting that his offer to go another world wasn't extended to Shayla, and that he's never called out on his actions.
 Linkara was especially frustrated that the rangers actually agreed with him that they weren't doing enough for the planet despite all their efforts to it keep safe from pollution, and that the rangers' devotion should not have needed to be tested when Animus revealed it was all a Secret Test of Character.
 He also points that Animus never took back what he said about humanity.

 Tranquil Fury: Linkara starts his review of Wild Force with this while addressing the overly demanding fan base of the series asking for the new episode.

 Arbitrary Skepticism: Similar to Lightspeed Rescue, the first episode suggests that it is a Continuity Reboot unrelated to the past seasons, that Power Rangers were fictional or at most an urban legend.
 This season is eventually tied in to the rest of the franchise, so it seems like it's skepticism despite all of the monster attacks and alien invasions over the last decade.